nionio6915/LPC1768-RepRapFirmware-Files/README.md

 Datasheet - https://www.st.com/resource/en/datasheet/stp55nf06l.pdf

 Here is the protoype board wired up- the MOSFETS convert the pin trigger to turn on the fan and PSU accordingly.
 Follow the Duet hardware scheamtic and you will be good.
+My previous pic had all the pins and GSD jumbled.
+Hopefully this is consistent now.

 ![](images/mosfet.png)

 Network Interface.